 - The pochette it comes with is very versatile and valuable to sell on its own.

-- It works really well as a Mom bag, especially as a diaper bag, without actually looking like one.
+- It works perfectly as a Mom bag, especially as a diaper bag, without actually looking like one.

-- The MM is probably the perfect, all-around tote.
+- The MM size is probably the perfect all-around tote.

-- It’s a trendy LV tote – it seems like everyone has one!
+- It’s a trendy LV bag – it seems like everyone has one!

 - Without an interior organizer, it’s a bottomless pit.

-- The LV Neverfull l lacks structure, and the material is fairly thin.
-I’ve seen several photos of the bags being torn and ripped.
+- The LV Neverfull bag lacks structure, and the coated canvas is fairly thin.
+I’ve seen many photos of the bags being torn and ripped.

-- It seems crazy to spend over $1500 for a tote that is coated plastic with very little leather on it.
+- It seems crazy to spend over $1500 for a tote that is coated canvas with very little leather on it.

 My Love for Louis Vuitton Endures

 I love handbags!
 Read about my history and love of them in my love of purses.
 And I especially love Louis Vuitton.
-I’ve tried other designer bags but keep coming back to Louis Vuitton.
+I’ve tried other designer bags like Gucci, but I keep returning to Louis.

 Frequently Asked Questions

-This is something left to professionals.
+This is best left to the professionals.
 I recommend Pro Authenticators (not sponsored) when authenticating luxury goods because I have personally used them.
 They are quick and inexpensive.
-The quickest way to get something verified or authenticated is to follow them on Facebook and send them a messenger message.
+The fastest way to get something verified or authenticated is to follow them on Facebook and send them a messenger message.

 Louis Vuitton began using an RFID tag inside all leather items manufactured after March 1, 2021.
-Anything manufactures after that won’t have a physical date code tag, but an embedded microchip
+Anything manufactured after that won’t have a physical date code tag, but an embedded microchip

 The date tag can vary from item to item.
 This link can help you find the date code tag.

-This post is not sponsored, and the views contained here are my personal opinion.
+This post is not sponsored, though it does contain affiliate links.
+The views contained here are my personal opinion.
 Any services or products recommended are based on my own experiences.
 But, your own experience might vary from mine.
-Recommendations are based on what I consider to be best practices.
-Feel free to send me questions at [email protected] or place them in the comments below.
+Recommendations are based on what I consider to be best practices but are not an endorsement or guarantee.